Netflix/metaflow-nflx-extensions/README.md

 - `CONDA_DEPENDENCY_RESOLVER`: `mamba`, `conda` or `micromamba`; `mamba` is recommended as typically faster. `micromamba` is sometimes a bit more unstable but can be even faster
-- `CONDA_PYPI_DEPENDENCY_RESOLVER`: `pip` or None; if None, you will not be able to resolve environments specifying only pip dependencies.
+- `CONDA_PYPI_DEPENDENCY_RESOLVER`: `pip` or None; if None, you will not be able to resolve environments specifying only pypi dependencies.
-- `CONDA_MIXED_DEPENDENCY_RESOLVER`:  `conda-lock` or None; if None, you will not be able to resolve environments specifying a mix of pip and conda dependencies.
+- `CONDA_MIXED_DEPENDENCY_RESOLVER`:  `conda-lock` or None; if None, you will not be able to resolve environments specifying a mix of pypi and conda dependencies.
 - `CONDA_REMOTE_INSTALLER_DIRNAME`: if set contains a prefix within `CONDA_S3ROOT`/`CONDA_AZUREROOT`/`CONDA_GSROOT`
   under which `micromamba` (or other similar executable) are cached.
 If not specified,